vehutech/100DaysOfPython/README.md

 We’ll be using **Django** (instead of Flask/FastAPI) and **MySQL** as our database of choice.

-## 📚 Learning Resources
-We’ll be leveraging high-quality books, videos, and the **Harvard CS50 course** and quite a handfull of others as our foundation.

 ## 🎯 How to Participate
 1. **Fork this repository** and clone it to your local machine.
 2. Create a new folder for each day (e.g., `Day_01`).